 “If Obama does continue to delay or put contingences on it that are problematic,” Hoeven said, “that strengthens our hand to approve it congressionally.”

-This article appears in the March 18, 2013, edition of National Journal Daily as Keystone Pipeline Olive Branch May Be a Prickly One.
+This article appears in the March 18, 2013 edition of NJ Daily as Keystone Pipeline Olive Branch May Be a Prickly One.

 DON'T MISS TODAY'S TOP STORIES